 - A student may file a complaint with the U.S. Department of Education concerning alleged failures by the university to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C., 20202-4605.

-In order for a parent or guardian or spouse to receive information about their student’s progress, the student must complete the online Consent to Disclose.
+In order for a parent or guardian or spouse to receive information about their student’s progress, the student must complete the FERPA Designation form located on the Student Portal.